openmobilityfoundation/mobility-data-specification/modes/README.md

 _See more available vehicle attributes for any mode in the [vehicles object](/data-types.md#vehicles)._

-### Accessibility Options
+### Accessibility Attributes

-The `accessibility_options` object returns a list of JSON-formatted key/value pairs which correspond to the allowed accessibility attributes and values for the operative mode.
+The `accessibility_attributes` object returns a list of JSON-formatted key/value pairs which correspond to the allowed accessibility attributes and values for the operative mode.
 For each mode, the allowed attributes and corresponding values are defined in the [mode definition](#list-of-supported-modes).

 [Top][toc]